 Weighted overlay is a type of suitability analysis that helps you analyze site conditions based on multiple criteria.
 Weighted overlay analysis allows you to combine, weight, and rank several different types of information and visualize it so you can evaluate multiple factors at once.
 By identifying and rating areas based on criteria, you can discover opportunities, risks, and constraints in an area.
 Weighted overlay analysis produces suitability models.
 Suitability models help answer questions such as the following:

 Understanding weighted overlay

 Weighted overlay has three conceptual steps.
 First, each raster layer is assigned a weight, as a percentage, in the analysis.
 This allows you to emphasize the relative importance of each layer in the analysis.
-Second, values in each raster layer are mapped to a common suitability scale.
+Second, data classes in each raster layer are mapped to a common suitability scale.
 This allows you to compare the different types of information in each raster layer.
 Third, all raster layers in the analysis are overlaid.
-Each raster cell’s suitability value is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
+Each raster cell’s suitability score is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
 The result is a suitability value that is used for symbology in the output raster layer.

 Add Esri–curated services to your organization

-- In the Tags field, type weightedOverlayService.
+- In the Tags text box, type weightedOverlayService.

 - On the item's page, click Share.